s2l1/Headless-Samourai-Dojo/README.md

 `$ nano docker-bitcoind.conf.tpl`
 ```
-BITCOIND_RPC_USER = login protecting the access to the RPC API of your full node,
+BITCOIND_RPC_USER = login protecting the access to the RPC API of your full node
-BITCOIND_RPC_PASSWORD = password protecting the access to the RPC API of your full node.
+BITCOIND_RPC_PASSWORD = password protecting the access to the RPC API of your full node
-If your machine has a lot of RAM, it's recommended that you increase the value of BITCOIND_DB_CACHE for a faster Initial Block Download.
-This file also provides a few additional settings for advanced setups like static onion address for your full node, bitcoind RPC API exposed to external apps, use of an external full node.
 #
 # Set the value of BITCOIND_INSTALL to "off"
 # Set the value of BITCOIND_IP with the IP address of you bitcoin full node which is 172.28.0.1